Andriyko212/price_cards_layout/README.md

   <img  src="./layout-images/layout-dekstop.jpg"  width="1000">

-**📏Layout suppors correctly dekstop version only, but still being adaptive**
+**📏Layout is adaptive and supports correctly devices from 320px screen-width**

 ### ⚙️Used technologies: